 The search to solve the above issues kept me awake night after night.
 It was all I thought about.
 I will also add that I had no family within 4000 km of me and none of my friends had children, so my support network was slim to none.

 Looking back, I realized that I first stepped on the doula career path when I hired my own doula and childbirth educator.
 She was lovely, honest, knowledgeable and dished no bullsh*t.
-I had a really long hospital birth that ended with a natural vaginal delivery.
+I had a really long hospital birth that ended with a natural a.
 My birth was exactly what I wanted and I really did not mesh with my OB that delivered my daughter.
 This moment caused me to reflect on my medical school path.
 I loved birth and babies and women’s health.
 I had imagined that I would be a revered obstetrician, however, I loved the relationship to birth that my doula had, not my doctor.

 When I got home from the hospital, I called my doula back over and we had tea and I picked her brain about how she got to where she was with her career.
 I asked her what she charged and how much time client care took and how she scheduled births in the month.
 I asked how she found clients and when she did prenatal appointments.
 Eureka – I had solutions to my problems!

 I figured if I hustled in the day while Gray slept, I could work ON my business.
 In the evenings when my (then) partner was around I could work IN my business (doing consults and prenatal appointments etc.).
 I called the local daycares and found a center that could do last minute drop-offs for when I got called to a birth in case it was during the day.
 I knew I had support for evenings and weekends.
 This was all coming together.
 Being a doula would let me have Gray with me AND I would be financially self sufficient AND this would look great on a medical school application if I decided to go that route at a later date.
 PS – the medical school ship has sailed, but at the time I did not know that, I truly didn’t anticipate loving my new job this much!